SalmanAlWatari/developer.bitcoin.org/examples/index.rst

 Examples
 ========

-Find examples of how to build programs using Bitcoin.
+Find examples of how to build programs using Bitcoin..

 .. toctree::
   :maxdepth: 1